 At Marketing Metrics Corp., we assist businesses in making their website accessible and compliant with the WCAG 2.0 standards.

-We've seen a substantial increase in new business sales since Marketing Metrics Corp. took over our internet marketing efforts.
-As a result, they are now also working with our sister company.
+We’ve seen a substantial increase in new business sales since Marketing Metrics Corp. took over our marketing efforts.
+As a result, they are now also working with our sister company on a new start up.
 Dan Erschen, Wisconsin Metal Parts, Inc.

 Marketing Metrics Corp. developed an on-going digital marketing strategy for us that helped us to bring in new business, increase our market visibility and grow our top-line revenue.